IU-PR/Capstone_project/content/docs/2024/AlumniPortal-Innopolis/week3.md

 ## Backend development progress
 *Can be found here: [Backend branch](https://github.com/IU-Capstone-Project-2024/AlumniPortal-Innopolis/tree/backend_services)*

+## Postman collection
+*Can be found here: [Postman Collection](https://app.getpostman.com/join-team?invite_code=fde776bd389ac0d1d62a65b07324b15c)*

 ## Completed Web Design
 *Can be found here: [Figma Link](https://www.figma.com/design/SfF0bsqgwOKq8h1XcPZ87I/Untitled?node-id=0-1&t=1AkJuqLnqNlBNXH5-0)*

 ## Feedback (core aspects) received from 319 Office
+*This week we also held a meeting with 319 Office to prenet our plan of service development*
 - The idea of supporting events is promising, but a crucial question remains: will graduates donate and sustain these initiatives?
 Success hinges on motivating them effectively.

 - Graduates cannot request passes even for the duration of events, per Semenikhin's decision.
 Their only option is to obtain a university pass.
 Additionally, no one will be housed in dormitories for free during events unless the graduate rents a room themselves.